 We have helped tens of thousands of people with their productivity, and calendar management always comes up as a struggle.
 It makes sense and isn’t your fault — get a computer or we start a new job, Outlook or Google Calendar or iCloud Mail is set up, and that’s about it.
 No one ever teaches us how to use a calendar the best way.

 You need a new method.
 In this article, we are going to teach you how to color code your calendar in a way that brings enormous clarity to how you are using your time.
 With color coding you can clearly see your commitments.
 You will know instantly if how you are spending your time is in line with your priorities.
 Color coding will help you make the best work/life choices.

 3 TIPS For How To Color Code Your Calendar

 We’ve told you not to just use work and personal calendars, but how many calendars SHOULD you use?

 Only you know how many calendars you should use.
 You will need a calendar for each “mode” you want to operate in through a given day.
+Each mode should have its own color code.
 You should have as many calendars as you’ll need, but you shouldn’t have a bunch of extras that you never use.

 “Everything should be made as simple as possible, but not simpler.” – Albert Einstein